ValeriaeWasTaken/Material-UI-Reborn/README.md

    - Minimal styles for certain bars added.
 From the orginal MUI addon created by mekoichi
 - Combat UI
    - Castbars should easier to see
-   - Square job icons fixed and setting enabled
+   - Square job icons fixed and selectable as customization again
 - Inventory
    - Materia icons fixed(again)
    - Dye UI buttons improved